GaelKBertrand/Online-Article-Free-Reader-Button-/README.md

 **One-Click JavaScript Toggle (OJT)** is a Chrome Extension to enable/disable JavaScript as quickly as possible.

-This is a fork of the amazing [Quick JavaScript Switcher][qjs] by Maxime Le Breton, which unfortunately seems abandoned.
-The goal of OJT is to fix up some bugs in OJT as well as add some minor features.
+This is a fork of the amazing [Quick JavaScript Switcher][qjs] by Max Timkovich.
+It tends to improve the extension and add more design features and functions that will permit people to read online articles for free.

 ## Features
 * Disable JavaScript immediately for the current page via browser button or right click menu.